 While the interchange fees go to the consumer’s bank, the card networks also take a small cut of every transaction for their role in regulating the industry and setting the interchange standards.
 These fees are the smallest of any transaction and are non-negotiable.
 Your credit card processor has no control over these rates.
 For instance, the assessment fees for MasterCard, Discover, and VISA range between .11% and .13%.

-Cancellation – Fees for cancelling are entirely avoidable
+- Cancellation – Fees for canceling are entirely avoidable

 Processors that charge a flat rate for their service advertise themselves as void of any of these fees.
 In reality, these are bundled into a flat rate percentage that is far higher than a typical interchange rate, plus normal processor and network fees.
 More on that below.